serokell/blog-posts/structs-in-rust/article.md

 ```
 #### Set

-It is possible to change the value of a field using the same dot notation, but the struct instance **must be defined as mutable**.
+It is possible to change the value of a field using the same dot notation, but the struct variable **must be defined as mutable**.

 ```
 let mut p = PointTuple(1, 2);